compas-dev/compas/docs/devguide/code.rst

 Line length
 -----------

 **COMPAS uses a line length of 120 characters**.
-This is longer than the 80 characters recommended by ``PEP8`` and in our opinion a more reasonable limit for modern displays.
+While longer than the 80 characters recommended by ``PEP8``, it is in our opinion a more reasonable limit for modern displays.
-This is enforces and can be automatically set using ``black -l 120``.
+This is enforced and can be automatically set using ``black -l 120``.

 **Indentations are 4 spaces**.
-Some editors like VScode can be configured to insert 4 spaces when pressing the tab key.
+Tab to spaces setting can be set in ``.editorconfig`` which is respected by most editors.
+For more information see `EditorConfig <https://editorconfig.org/>`_.

 Imports
 -------